nickjj/docker-node-example/README.md

 #### In development:

-You can run `./run yarn:outdated` or `./run frontend:yarn:outdated` to get a list of outdated dependencies based on what you currently have installed.
+You can run `./run yarn:outdated` or `./run yarn:outdated:frontend` to get a list of outdated dependencies based on what you currently have installed.
 Once you've figured out what you want to update, go make those updates in your `backend/package.json` and / or `frontend/package.json` file.

-Then to update your dependencies you can run `./run yarn:install` or `./run frontend:yarn:install`.
+Then to update your dependencies you can run `./run yarn:install` or `./run yarn:install:frontend`.
 That'll make sure any lock files get copied from Docker's image (thanks to volumes) into your code repo and now you can commit those files to version control like usual.